-To insure maximum emissions were detected, the system was rotated 360°, the antenna height was varied from 1 to 4 meters in 1 meter steps above the ground plane and positioned in both horizontal and vertical polarizations.
-EUT was tested in three orthogonal orientations (transverse, flat, and upright) with worst-case emission being in flat position.
-The maximum emissions are represented in the collected data enclosed.
+To insure maximum emissions were detected, the system was rotated 360°, the antenna height was varied from 1 to 4 meters in 1 meter steps above the ground plane in both horizontal and vertical polarizations.
+These maximum emissions are represented in the collected data enclosed.
+Additionally, UWB emission worse case study was performed in three orthogonal antenna positions (Horizontal, Vertical, and Upright-Horizontal) and determined the Horizontal position as worse case.

 Above 960 MHz, the measurements were made at equal or less than 1 meter due to the extremely low emission limits outside the UWB bandwidth margins.
-At 3 meters, the instrument noise floor is at or above the limits specified in 15.519.
+At 3 meters, the instrument noise floor is at or above the limits specified in 15.519(c).
 The intentional emissions were measured at 3 meter distance.